Table of Contents

 “The (11.5) of (Rizal and Olympic teammate) Amelita Alanes and the 4×100 meter women’s relay records came when he was coach,” added Tolentino,

-Aquilino Onofre, the younger brother of Filipino sprint king Roger Onofre, remembers Lampa as a very nice man.
+Aquilino Onofre, the younger brother of Filipino sprint king Roger Onofre, remembers Lampa as a lovely man.

-“He greeted me when he meet,” Onofre said in a phone interview.
+“He greeted me when he meets,” Onofre said in a phone interview.

-After years of being out of track and field, Lampa returned as coach of the Navy track and field team, which won the 1987 national open championship.
+After years of being out of track and field, Lampa returned as the Navy track and field team coach, which won the 1987 national open championship.

-Orlando’s son Rolando Lampa who he later coached went onto hold the National Junior 100m Record from 1994 to 2001.
+Orlando’s son Rolando Lampa later coached and held the National Junior 100m Record from 1994 to 2001.

-Lampa’s wake will be held at the Loyola Guadalupe until November 3.
+His family will hold Lampa’s wake at the Loyola Guadalupe until November 3.

 Former PH sprinter Orlando Lampa dies.
 (2020, November 2).
 RAPPLER. https://www.rappler.com/sports/former-philippine-sprinter-orlando-lampa-dies